Last updated:

 Agaricus bitorquis has been shown to have anti-diabetic properties, which may help regulate blood sugar levels.

-Explore verified Warm Weather Button supplements and products from trusted vendors
+Explore Warm Weather Button products from independent vendors

 Species: Agaricus xanthodermus